tenpy/tenpy/doc/intro/npc.rst

 Assume you have a tensor, call it :math:`T`, and the :class:`~tenpy.linalg.charges.LegCharge` for all of its legs, say :math:`a, b, c, ...`.

-Remeber that the LegCharge associates to each index of the leg a charge value (for each of the charges, if `qnumber` > 1).
+Remember that the LegCharge associates to each index of the leg a charge value (for each of the charges, if `qnumber` > 1).
 Let ``a.to_qflat()[ia]`` denote the charge(s) of index ``ia`` for leg ``a``, and similar for other legs.

 In addition, the LegCharge has a flag :attr:`~tenpy.linalg.charges.LegCharge.qconj`.
 This flag **qconj** is only a sign,